-From Margaret on December 15th, 2011 in Air Conditioning & Heating
+From Engineering on December 15, 2011 in Air Conditioning & Heating

 Get Pricing on Heating Installations

 Replacing your heater may seem like a pain, but it can actually be a simple process, especially with a professional.
 You can search CalFinders database of local heating contractors who can help determine what you need and whenand even provide you with a free estimate for the project.

 For pricing on a heating installation in your area, click here.

 You might first be wondering if you even need to replace your gas heater.
 The main signs of old and low-efficiency heating systems include:

 - Natural draft that creates a flow of those combustion gases

 - Only 68-75% of annual fuel utilization efficiency (AFUE)